Take the 30 Day Decluttering Challenge For A Clutter-Free Home!

 Clean up all around the washer and dryer.
 Sort the laundry in the baskets.

-Go ahead and get rid of all those mismatched socks that have been waiting in the laundry room for over a year waiting for its mate.
+Go ahead and get rid of all those mismatched socks that have been waiting in the laundry room for over a year waiting for their mate.

 Recycle any empty detergent bottles.